biomedontology/SUIO/README.md

 # SUIO: Suicide Ontology

-Previously named as the Ontology of Human Suicide (OHS), the Suicide Ontology (SUIO) is a biomedical ontology in the domain of sucide.
+The Suicide Ontology (SUIO) is a biomedical ontology in the domain of sucide.

-The Ontology of Human Suicide (OHS) was initiated in 2015 when Dr. Xiaofu Pan and Dr. Shunzhou Deng were visiting scholars in the University of Michigan and working with Dr. Oliver He there.
+SUIO was previously named as the Ontology of Human Suicide (OHS), which was initiated in 2015 when Dr. Xiaofu Pan and Dr. Shunzhou Deng were visiting scholars in the University of Michigan and working with Dr. Oliver He there.
 The work was idled for many years.
 We have resume the suicide ontology development since 2025, and officially changed the name to SUIO: Suicide Ontology on April 28, 2026.

+SUIO is being used as the platform to develop an integrative ontological design pattern of suicide behavior as informed by leading psychological theories of suicide, including the Interpersonal Theory of Suicide (Van Orden et al., 2010.
+Ref: PMID: [20438238](https://pubmed.ncbi.nlm.nih.gov/20438238/).

 Now the SUIO research has become part of the NIH-funded PHASES project:  https://github.com/Buffalo-Ontology-Group/phases.